Subbu2025/Linux-For-DevOps/Core Linux Administration Tasks/System_Monitoring.md

   For EKS, check the Kubernetes storage backends:

-    - If the application is using AWS EBS volumes, monitor the attached volume's performance:
+    - If the application is utilizing AWS EBS volumes, keep an eye on the performance of the attached volume:

         - Use AWS CloudWatch Metrics (e.g., VolumeReadOps, VolumeWriteOps) to monitor EBS volume usage.